dipakkr/A-to-Z-Resources-for-Students/README.md

 # FYI

-> Are you just getting started?
+- Are you just getting started?
 Look for the :baby: emoji.
 It highlights resources for absolute begginners.

-> Some resources are recommended for _everyone_, so they have a :star: emoji.
+- Some resources are recommended for _everyone_, so they have a :star: emoji.

-> Willing to spend some money to improve your skills?
-The :heavy_dollar_sign: indicates paid content.
+- Willing to spend some money to improve your skills?  :heavy_dollar_sign: indicates paid content.

 ---